Curaderm / BEC5

 What does BEC5 contain?

 BEC5 cream (20g) contains Solasodine Glycosides (BEC).
-It also contains Salicyclic Acid and Urea at relatively high concentrations that assist BEC.
-Salicyclic Acid Urea may irritate the skin.
+It also contains Salicylic Acid and Urea at relatively high concentrations that assist BEC.
+Salicylic Acid Urea may irritate the skin.

 What is BEC5 used for

 This cream is used to treat areas if the skin that may have become discoloured, thickened or scaly as a result of exposure to sun (UV) light.
 These areas of the skin are known as keratoses.